Utah Transit Authority bus rapid transit: 3500 South MAX

 The 3500 South MAX line connected Magna with the West Valley Central TRAX Station in West Valley City and the Millcreek TRAX station in South Salt Lake, traveling along a route of 10 mi on 3500 and 3300 South (SR-171).
 It was the first of several BRT lines that UTA is planning for the Salt Lake Valley and Utah County.
 Costs for the project totaled $17 million; a light rail extension along the same route would have cost $100 million.
 Original plans were to discontinue MAX service between the Millcreek and West Valley Central TRAX Stations once the West Valley extension of the TRAX Green Line was completed.
 However, even though the Green Line began service in August 2011, as of May 2014, service between the two TRAX stations still continued.
 The 3500 South MAX ran Monday through Saturday (no Sunday service) from about 6:00 am to midnight (every fifteen minutes on weekdays and every half-hour on Saturdays).
-It was permanently discontinued on August 7, 2022, after a year of being temporarily suspended due to the COVID-19 pandemic.
+It was permanently discontinued on August 7, 2022, after a year of temporary suspension caused by the COVID-19 pandemic.